-23. Customer Claim Losses
+23. Customer Claims

-In the fourth quarter of 2016, the Company reached negotiated settlements for two customer claims which alleged that product manufactured by the Company caused performance problems with the customers' products.
-The combined amount of the negotiated settlements was \$7,367,000, which was recorded as a reduction of net sales in the year ended December 31, 2016.
+In the fourth quarter of 2016, the Company established a reserve for two customer claims which alleged that product manufactured by the Company may have caused performance problems with the customers' products.
+The combined amount of the reserve was \$7,367,000, which was recorded as a reduction of net sales in the year ended December 31, 2016.
 Both claims related to the Company's Surfactant segment.
-The Company is in discussions with its insurance carriers to determine whether these losses are covered under the Company's insurance policies.
-No expected benefits from insurance recovery were recorded for these incidents in 2016.
+In the fourth quarter of 2017, the Company paid \$2,709,000 for one of the claims and reversed the remainder of the reserve for the claim realizing \$4,660,000 of income in 2017.
+The claim reversal was recorded within net sales.
+The second claim remains open.